Generative Artificial Intelligence in Bioinformatics: A Systematic Review of Models, Applications, and Methodological Advances: Related Works

 The integration of GenAI into bioinformatics has led to significant changes in how biological data are processed and understood.
 Existing research \cite{li2024progress, guo2025foundation, sarumi2024large, asim2025dna, asim2025protein} covers several areas, including the development of foundational models, system-level analyses, and domain-specific applications in genomics and proteomics.
 This section reviews these studies, focusing on their methods, areas of application, and the key limitations that remain in the field.

 Several researchers have examined generative approaches within diverse bioinformatics domains.
-Sarumi et al. \cite{sarumi2024large} outlined this revolution, describing how transformer-based models such as BERT and GPT have penetrated key areas, including protein structure prediction, drug discovery, gene expression analysis, and regulatory sequence annotation.
+Sarumi et al. \cite{sarumi2024large} outlined this revolution, describing how transformer-based models such as Bidirectional Encoder Representations from Transformers (BERT) and Generative Pre-trained Transformer (GPT) have penetrated key areas, including protein structure prediction, drug discovery, gene expression analysis, and regulatory sequence annotation.
 They focused on mapping model innovations into practice and prioritizing interpretability by focusing on attention-based mechanisms.
 However, it lacks inter-modal demonstrations, a unified benchmark or strategy for evaluating LLM performance, and theoretical or system-level insights, focusing instead on task-level demonstrations.

 In another paper, Li et al. \cite{li2024progress} provided an analysis that followed the historical evolution and architectural variety of foundation models (FMs) in bioinformatics.
-In contrast, their review provided a structural breakdown of FMs into discriminative and generative types, listing specific examples like BioBERT, ESM, ProtGPT2, and ESM3.
+In contrast, their review provided a structural breakdown of FMs into discriminative and generative types, listing specific examples \x{such as} BioBERT, ESM, ProtGPT2, and ESM3.
 They also discussed methodological pipelines, including zero-shot, few-shot, and fine-tuning approaches, which can be used to transfer general-domain knowledge to biological problems.
 However, the review focuses too heavily on architectural classification while giving little attention to cross-domain validation, interpretability, and benchmarking reproducibility.
-It also neglects the practical impact of generative models like ESM3 or ProtGPT2 on real biological tasks, limiting its translational applicability, and emphasizes models over the feasibility and reproducibility of evaluation standards.
+It also neglects the practical impact of generative models such as ESM3 or ProtGPT2 on real biological tasks, limiting its translational applicability, and emphasizes models over the feasibility and reproducibility of evaluation standards.